Skullyf0-0/Robotics_inter/summaries/week6.md

     - **Embodiment Effect:** Participants reported **significantly higher empathy with the Physical Robot** compared to the virtual versions.

 #### Lessons Learned:
-- People respond emotionally to robotd (even in videos).
+- People respond emotionally to the robot (even in videos).
 - Physical robots raise more emotional responses than virtual ones.

 ## Social Robots and Emotions Theory and implementations